anijs/anijs/README.md

 ## Documentation

-Documentation Topics can be founded in our [Wiki Pages](https://github.com/anijs/anijs/wiki).
+Documentation Topics can be founded in the [Wiki Pages](https://github.com/anijs/anijs/wiki).

 ## Advantages